Vioshim/discord-ext-i18n/README.md

 - When initializing any `I18nExtension`, as we did earlier, it becomes the default i18n instance.
 The default instance is used by `_` and `contextually_get_text`.

 ## Issues
-If you encounter any problems, check out [current issues](https://github.com/starsflower/py18n/issues) or [make a new issue](https://github.com/starsflower/py18n/issues/new).
+If you encounter any problems, check out [current issues](https://github.com/Vioshim/discord-ext-i18n/issues) or [make a new issue](https://github.com/Vioshim/discord-ext-i18n/issues/new).

 ## Notes
+- This project is a fork of [Py18n](https://github.com/starsflower/py18n)
 - Feel free to contribute!
 This is released under the GLP-3 license.
 (If you suggest another license, make an issue suggesting).